- Things to Know

 Introduction to cold, flu, and allergy treatments

-Every year, millions of people use over-the-counter (OTC) products to relieve symptoms of cold, flu, and allergy, including nasal stuffiness and congestion, sneezing, runny noses, sore throat, and cough.
+Millions of people use over-the-counter (OTC) products to relieve symptoms of cold, flu, and allergy, including nasal stuffiness and congestion, sneezing, runny noses, sore throat, and cough.
 The common causes of these symptoms include the viruses that cause the common cold, influenza virus, allergic rhinitis (hay fever), and sinus infections (sinusitis).
 Viral infections can also cause headache, body aches, fatigue, and sometimes fever.
 Hay fever symptoms can also include itchy eyes, nose, and throat, and watery eyes.

 To benefit from OTC products for cold, flu, and allergy, it is important to understand (1) the condition causing the symptoms, (2) the predominant symptom(s) one wishes to relieve, and (3) the active ingredient(s) in the product.
 Some OTC products contain a single active ingredient medication to relieve one symptom.
 Many others contain a combination of two, three, and even four active ingredient medications to treat several symptoms at once.
 Selecting the right product can be difficult at times.